What the Future Forklift Industry Has in Store

 We approached this from three different angles, each of which are important to both the present and future of anyone who works with forklifts:

-- Robots: Many forklift drivers are concerned with the advancement of robotics technology, specifically how robots might end up replacing human jobs.
+- Robots and Self-Driving Forklifts: Many forklift drivers are concerned with the advancement of robotics technology, specifically how robots might end up replacing human jobs.

 - Automation: As factories and workplaces become more efficient with automated processes, forklift drivers are worried that their unique role might be at risk.
 We looked at this issue from a data-driven perspective, and we’re happy to report it’s not all bad news!